The answer is simple: Shopify is one of the safest, most popular ecommerce platforms in the world.

 Every month, hundreds of people search Google using ‘Is Shopify Safe?’

-Shopify’s Bug Bounties Program Promotes Safety
+Shopify’s Bug Bounties Program Promotes Security

 One of the most important ways companies can show customers they are serious about security is by providing a ‘bug bounties’ program.

-Bug bounties are monetary rewards paid to “white hat hackers,” also known as security researchers, for finding and reporting program vulnerabilities to a company in a responsible manner.
+Bug bounties are monetary rewards paid to ‘white hat hackers’ – also known as security researchers – for finding and reporting program vulnerabilities to a company in a responsible manner.

-This means that instead of trying to exploit these vulnerabilities at the expense of Shopify users, hackers who find a weakness can simply report them to Shopify for some cold, hard cash.
+This means that instead of trying to exploit these vulnerabilities at the expense of Shopify users, hackers who find a weakness can simply report it to Shopify for monetary rewards.
 This arrangement is much better for everyone involved.

-Shopify is a 3rd Party Platform
+Shopify is a SaaS Platform

 If you’re using an open source platform with many plugins for additional functionality, your risk increases, as each plugin also needs to be maintained and updated separately.